streamfold/aws-firelens-rotel/README.md

 }
 ```

 **Important**: Your ECS task role must include S3 permissions to download the processor files.
-Add the following to your task role IAM policy:

 **Features**:
 - Multiple S3 URIs can be specified as a comma-separated list